dense-analysis/denseanalysis-org/README.md

-# denseanalyis.org
+# denseanalysis.org

 The Dense Analysis website built with [Hugo](https://gohugo.io/) to generate the entire site as static content.
 The site is served as static content to keep maintenance costs low, to improve performance, and to increase security.

-This project uses an AGPL licence to ensure that it will always be available for those who need it.
+This project uses an AGPL license to ensure that it will always be available for those who need it.

 ## Development